Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Pharmacological properties

-Indications for use Polysorb MP
+Indications for use of Polysorb MP

 Acute intestinal infections (including toxic infections), food and drug allergies, endogenous and exogenous intoxications (including acute poisoning with potent and toxic substances).
 Contraindications Relative